Frequently Asked Questions

 Do you offer online counselling throughout the UK?

 Yes.
-I provide online counselling to adults across the UK.
-Sessions take place via a secure video platform, allowing you to access therapy from the comfort of your own home.
+I offer online counselling for adults across the UK.
+Sessions take place by secure video call, allowing you to access therapy from a private and comfortable space.

 Do you specialise in ADHD and Autism?

-Can I work with you if I don’t have ADHD or Autism?
+Can I work with you if I do not have ADHD or Autism?

 What type of counselling do you offer?